Representation stability for homotopy automorphisms: Introduction

+Let $M=M^d$ be a closed, oriented, $d$-dimensional manifold.
+For any finite set $S$, we let $M_S$ denote the $S$-fold connected sum of $M$ with itself, with an open $d$-disk removed; $M_S = \#^S M\smallsetminus \mathring D^d$.
+For $\mathbf n = \{1,2,\dots,n\}$, we denote $M_{\mathbf n}$ simply by $M_n$.
 A homotopy automorphism of $M_n$ does not extend to a homotopy automorphism of $M_{n+1}$ in any canonical way in general.
-However, boundary relative homotopy automorphisms of $M_n$ extends by identity on $K$ to a boundary relative homotopy automorphism of $M_{n+1}$.
+However, boundary relative homotopy automorphisms of $M_n$ extend by identity to a boundary relative homotopy automorphism of $M_{n+1}$.
 In particular, there is a stabilization map